 Students and faculty who found personal meaning in his words and actions, reflect on how his legacy continues to shape their values and perspectives.

 “I was so sad because I think the Pope was a wonderful man and I really liked his values.
-I think he was one of our best popes.
-Hopefully we get a pope just as good as him and then it occurred to me, you’ll never get a pope as good as him,” Savannah Miller ‘28 said.
+I think he was one of our best popes,” Savannah Miller ‘28 said.

 Pope Francis is know for his hands on approach to ministry, always stepping outside the Vatican to connect directly with those in need.

-“…he always talks about, as a shepherd of the church, to be with the sheep and to have the scent of the sheep on you, and that’s exactly what he did on his last day.
+“I love the fact that he was a Pope of the people and with the people the day that he died.
 He went out at Saint Peter’s Square and was with the people and blessed them on Easter day,” Theology teacher Mrs. Maureen Furletti said.

 As the spread of his death spread, communities were hit with a sense of devastation and dismay.
 When students described their initial reactions to the death of Pope Francis words like “Shocking,” came to mind.